 Clare Housing operates 116 units of stable and affordable housing and has developed three resident-focused supportive housing options.

 These homes are staffed 24/7, each serving four residents who are HIV positive, significantly disabled and often need reliable care and support to live outside of a nursing home.

 Staff provides rehabilitation support to those needing to stabilize their health before returning to independent living and long term care to those disabled by HIV/AIDS.
 In addition, we provide end of life care to those at the terminal stage of the disease.
 Clare Housing’s 24-hour care assists those who must be supervised because of dementia and mental health problems, physical frailty, inability to take prescribed medications and prepare adequate nutrition.

-Individuals enrolled in the assisted living program receive supportive services, such as, nursing care, medication administration, hands on assistance with activities of daily living, and help with building independent living skills.
+Individuals enrolled in the Home Care program receive supportive services, such as, nursing care, medication administration, hands-on assistance with activities of daily living, and help with building independent living skills.

 Scattered-Site Affordable Housing Program

 Project Cornerstone is a scattered-site affordable housing program with rental assistance and support to individuals and families who have experienced long-term homelessness.
 Project Cornerstone residents live in South Minneapolis, Fridley, Brooklyn Park, and Maplewood.
 The project is designed to assist residents in maintaining permanent housing and successfully coping with significant life challenges.

 Clare Housing maintains several specific waiting lists for our three supportive housing programs.
 Submitting a formal application for each program is required, and we recommend that prospective residents work with their HIV case manager or social worker for assistance in filling out these applications.